Orbis International: The Orbis Flying Eye Hospital

-Orbis is well known for its "Flying Eye Hospital", an ophthalmic hospital and teaching facility located on board a DC-10 aircraft.
+Orbis is well known for its "Flying Eye Hospital", an ophthalmic hospital and teaching facility located on board a McDonnell Douglas DC-10 aircraft.
 The Flying Eye Hospital brings training to doctors and nurses in developing countries with little access to professional development and training.
-Classrooms, operating theatres and laser rooms are aboard the plane and the local medical personnel are able to watch live surgeries as well as simulations.
+Classrooms, operating theatres and laser rooms are aboard the aircraft and the local medical personnel are able to watch live surgeries as well as simulations.
 3D filming and broadcast facilities allow the local ophthalmic professionals to observe the live surgeries through the eyes of the surgeon.
 Surgeries can also be broadcast to additional classes outside of the aircraft, be it a local hospital or halfway across the world.
 Participants can ask questions via a two-way audio-visual system.
 Volunteer pilots donate their time and skills to fly the hospital to the various program sites.

 In June 2016, Orbis revealed its third-generation Flying Eye Hospital.
 The hospital is a converted McDonnell Douglas MD-10 donated by FedEx and can fly twice as long as its predecessor.
 It is similar to a land-based hospital and is outfitted with safety features such as a back-up generator and early alert monitoring systems.
 The hospital also has its own water treatment plant and air conditioning systems.
 It also houses a 46-seat classroom, sterilization room and operating room and uses 3D technology and live broadcast systems which allow local participants to observe surgeries while they are taking place.
 A virtual tour of the plane was created as part of the launch which enables users to virtually explore all areas of the plane including the operating room and cargo hold.

 Orbis's previous DC-10-10, which was the oldest flying example of its type by then, has since been donated to the Pima Air & Space Museum.
-It arrived at Davis–Monthan Air Force Base in November 2016 and is currently under restoration.
+It arrived at Davis–Monthan Air Force Base in November 2016 and is currently on display in the museum.